 Other dog travel essentials

-Wolko recommends taking a first aid kit specifically for pets in case of an emergency.
-This 50-piece one by Kurgo includes cotton swabs, antiseptic towelettes, gauze pads, sting relief pads and more all inside a functional pack with multiple compartments.
-You can also make your own that can include scissors, tweezers, gauze, antiseptic spray or wipes and hydrogen peroxide.
-In addition to a first aid kit, Richardson suggested researching “an emergency vet at your destination” and having their “contact number handy, in case you need them urgently while you’re away.”
+Wolko recommends taking a pet-friendly first aid kit while traveling in case of an emergency.
+This 50-piece option includes cotton swabs, antiseptic towelettes, gauze pads, sting relief pads and more, all inside a functional multi-compartment pack.
+In addition to a first aid kit, our experts recommend researching an emergency vet at your destination and having their contact number handy.

 What kind of car restraint is best for your dog?

 Much like humans wearing seat belts in case of a crash, dogs should be properly strapped into a crash-tested restraint, whether that’s an enclosed pet carrier or a travel safety harness.
 This not only reduces the chance of serious injury to your dog during an accident but can also keep them from escaping inside the car and distracting the driver.
 “Dogs often don’t realize the dangers of interfering with a driver, so many may try to climb on the driver or get in their lap — especially if they are anxious,” says Dr. Wendy Mandese, a veterinarian and clinical associate professor at the University of Florida College of Veterinary Medicine.

 There are four main types of car restraints for pets: carriers, crates, travel harnesses and car seats or boosters.
 Below, we list the differences between each type and how to use them properly.
 Though these all have their unique pros and cons, our experts agree that they should be independently crash-tested by the CPS to make sure it’s safe outside of brand claims.